 As far as income, the IRS Publication 527 outlines what should be reported.
 The common income that vacation rental owners would need to report would be any rental payments, including those paid in advance, any cancelation payments, and any security deposits that were retained.

-The deadline to file your 2019 income taxes was April 15, 2020.
-However, as part of the government’s response to COVID-19, individuals and businesses will have an extra 90 days to pay the IRS, should you owe additional income tax.
+The deadline to file your 2020 income taxes is April 15, 2021.
+However, as part of the government’s response to COVID-19, if your business is an S corporation or a partnership, the return is due on March 15, 2021.

-Some states are making changes due to COVID-19.
-In California, individuals will have until June 15 to both file and pay their state taxes.
+Some states are making changes due to COVID-19 or weather incidents.
+In Texas, individuals affected by the February Winter storm will have until June 15, 2021, to both file and pay their state taxes.

 Working with a tax professional can help make the process smoother, helping navigate the IRS rules and also ensuring that you don’t miss out on any deductions.